NorlidaRamly/Course-Project/CodeBook.md

-This is a code book that describes the variables, data and transformations work:
+This is a code book that describes the data and transformations work:

 DATA

 Dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 The datasets contains 6 activities: (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) The dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 The training datasets is stored in the TRAIN folder.
 It consists of the subject_train.txt, X_train.txt and y_train.txt files.
 The test datasets is stored in the TEST folder.
 It consists of the subject_test.txt, X_test.txt and y_test.txt files.

 TRANSFORMATIONS

 Read all test files (3 files)
 Read all training files (3 files)